 Make the meat sauce

-Add the ground turkey, onion and green bell pepper to a Dutch oven.
+Add the ground turkey, onion and green bell pepper to a Dutch oven or medium-large pot.
 Cook over medium heat until done, about 10 minutes.
 Drain if needed.

 Add mushrooms and cook until the mushrooms release their juices, about 7 minutes.

 Stir in garlic, tomatoes (with their juices), oregano, Italian seasoning, salt, sugar, and bay leaf if using.

 Bring to a boil, partially covered.
 Reduce to low, and simmer for 20 minutes.

 Taste and add extra seasoning if needed.
 Remove bay leaf.

 Serve over spaghetti squash, and sprinkle with Parmesan cheese if desired.

 This was originally published August 2, 2012.
 Recipe, text, and photos have been updated.